configcat-labs/openfeature-go-sample/README.md

 This is a simple app that demonstrates how to use [ConfigCat](https://configcat.com) with [OpenFeature](https://openfeature.dev/) in Go.
 The app has a REST API with a single endpoint that returns a predefined list of courses.
 We can enable or disable the endpoint with a feature flag in ConfigCat.

 **NOTE:** This branch contains the complete code with OpenFeature integrated into the app.
-Switch to the `starter` branch to see the state of the app before OpenFeature was installed.
+Use `git checkout starter` to switch to the `starter` branch to see the state of the app before OpenFeature was installed.

 ## Build & Run